 Adding to the natural complexity of the area are man-made complications.
 A chaotic mess of sewer and water pipes, fiber cables, and all kinds of buried industrial relics can be found in layers stacked as deep as the bottom of nearby rivers.
 It’s all been patched together over generations dating back to the 1800s and documentation is hit and miss at best.
 Much of the mess is surrounded by ‘urban fill’ or debris pushed into the ground over decades of demolition and construction.

-“Opening up the ground in any location around that area amounts to an archeological dig,” explains AOG General Manager Blake Bennett.
+“Opening up the ground in any location around that area amounts to an archeological dig,” explains AOG Business Director Blake Bennett.
 “You just don’t know what you’ll find and it’s everywhere down there.
 Demolition rubble, broken up concrete, bricks, topsoil, roofing materials, and even things like vehicles, dead animal carcasses.
 We’ve encountered all of that before.”

 The subgrade in the heart of the Crossroads around Union Station is an especially deep mystery with bedrock diving far below the surface.
 That’s where OK Creek was converted to a concrete sewer diversion tunnel and buried about a hundred feet down in preparation for the construction of Union Station.